PontusVallgren/Kino-Cinema/README.md

 # Test with Cypress, set env varialbles

-Npm start, then npm test.
+Npm start, npm build and then npm test.

 - In Cypress.env.local